Difference Between JMeter vs Selenium

 Below are the top comparisons between JMeter and Selenium:

 Let us discuss some of the major key differences between JMeter and Selenium:

-- JMeter can be invoked by clicking on JMeter shell script whereas Google Search Engine and AliExpress, these web applications perform functions for what the user qualifies.
+- JMeter can be invoked by clicking on the JMeter shell script, whereas Google Search Engine and AliExpress, these web applications perform functions for what the user qualifies.